Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

-} The Hilbert space dimension increases exponentially in this iterative process.
-The NRG algorithm truncates the Hilbert space by keeping a fixed number (chosen to be $\sim$1200 in this work) of the lowest-lying states at each step.
-In order to keep the symmetry in the truncated Hilbert space, in practice we keep all the states up to the lowest gap above the 1200th state.
+} The Hilbert space dimension increases exponentially with $N$.
+The NRG algorithm truncates the Hilbert space by keeping a fixed number (chosen to be $\sim$1600 in this work) of the lowest-lying states at each iterative step.
+In order to keep the symmetry in the truncated Hilbert space, in practice we keep all the states up to the lowest gap above the 1600th state.
+Two successive transformations that take $\td{H}_{N}$ to $\td{H}_{N+2}$ can be thought as a renormalization group operation \cite{wilson_nrg1_1980,wilson_nrg2_1980}.
+The system is said to achieve a fixed point when $\td{H}_{N}$ and $\td{H}_{N+2}$ have the same low-lying many-body spectrum.
+It is worth mentioning that freezing the inactive electrons and deriving the effective models (\cref{eq:H01v,eq:HI1v,eq:HSI}) with two-orbital impurities are crucial to apply the NRG approach; otherwise, the impurity would have four orbitals, and the fast increase of the Hilbert space dimension is beyond the scope of NRG.